NFF Achieves the Gold Standard in the Employer Recognition Scheme!

 This year’s announcement brings the total number of Gold holders to 493.

-The full list of Employer Recognition Scheme Gold, Silver, and Bronze award winners is available here
+See the full list of Employer Recognition Scheme Gold, Silver, and Bronze award winners.

-More information on the Armed Forces Covenant, the promise by the nation ensuring that those who serve or who have served in the Armed Forces, and their families, are treated fairly, can be found here
+Your can find more information on the Armed Forces Covenant, the promise by the nation ensuring that those who serve or who have served in the Armed Forces, and their families, are treated fairly.

 Posted on: 16th July 2021